-There is a growing body of evidence that (wanna-be) migrant entrepreneurs require a different set of core competencies to successfully set up and run their businesses in a changing society with changing economic and labour market situations.
-To address this challenge, MFC together with 7 European partners kick off the new project aiming at linking and training migrant entrepreneurship support organisations.
-The so-called MAGNET project (Migrant Acceleration for Growth Network for Entrepreneurship Training) focuses on networking and bringing together various stakeholders needed to provide holistic support to migrant entrepreneurs in Europe: this includes humanitarian aid organizations, migrants’ training providers, financial institutions and policymakers.
+There is a growing body of evidence that (aspiring) migrant entrepreneurs require a different set of core competences to successfully set up and run their businesses in a changing society in dynamic economic and labour market circumstances.
+To address this challenge MFC, along with 7 European partners, kicks off a new project aimed at linking and training organisations supporting migrant entrepreneurship.
+The so-called MAGNET project (Migrant Acceleration for Growth Network for Entrepreneurship Training) focuses on networking and bringing together various stakeholders capable of providing holistic support for migrant entrepreneurs in Europe: this includes humanitarian aid organisations, migrants’ training providers, financial institutions and policymakers.

 The 3-year project covers the following activities:

-- Facilitating broad and holistic networking activities in the migrant entrepreneurship support field, both on regional and transnational level
+- Facilitating broad and holistic networking activities in the migrant entrepreneurship support field, both on regional and transnational levels;

-- developing and pilot-testing peer-learning programme for people, organizations and other parties active in the field of migrant entrepreneurship support
+- Developing and pilot-testing peer-learning programme for people, organisations and other parties active in the field of migrant entrepreneurship support;

-The MFC role in the project is to bring in the perspective of access to finance for migrants, including facilitating the interest and involvement of financial institutions interested to learn more or get started in serving this niche and growing segment of the market.
+The role of MFC in the project is to introduce the perspective for access to finance for migrants, such as facilitating the interest and involvement of financial institutions that wish to learn more or offer services to this niche-yet-growing segment of the market.